3 nights from: $595 Single Supplement: FREE

 This afternoon, choose to join an optional Flanders Fields tour to visit Ypres, the site of three great battles of World War I, and the World War I Memorial Museum.

-This afternoon to Antwerp, where you'll board your ship on Day 2 of your Holland & Belgium in Springtime River Cruise.
+This afternoon, you'll transfer to Antwerp where you'll board your ship on Day 2 of your Holland & Belgium in Springtime River Cruise.

 Please note: This extension may not be available on all departures.
 Ask our Travel Counselors for details.
 Call 1-800-221-2610.